mandiant/flare-fakenet-ng/README.md

                       feature is useful for extending FakeNet-NG's functionality (e.g. launch a debugger on the connecting pid to help with unpacking and decoding.)
+ * **Hidden**           - Do not allow traffic to be directed to this listener without going through the proxy which will determine the protocol based on the packet contents

 The `Port` and `Protocol` settings are necessary for the listeners to know to which ports to bind and, if they support multiple protocol (e.g RawListener),